Generic Name: hemin (HEE min)

 Tell your doctor about all your current medicines and any you start or stop using, especially:

 birth control pills or hormone replacement therapy;

-a steroid medicine (prednisone, dexamethasone, and others); or
+a steroid medicine--prednisone, dexamethasone, methylprednisolone, and others; or

 This list is not complete.
 Other drugs may interact with hemin, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.